tensorflow/tensorflow/g3doc/LangRef.md

 "br_cond"(%cond)[^bb1, ^bb2(%v : index)] : (i1) -> ()
 ```

-In addition to the basic syntax above, applications may register tables of known
+In addition to the basic syntax above, dialects may register tables of known
 operations.
-This allows those applications to support custom syntax for parsing
+This allows those dialects to support _custom assembly form_ for
-and printing operations.
-In the operation sets listed below, we show both forms.
+parsing and printing operations.
+In the operation sets listed below, we show
+both forms.

 **Context:** TensorFlow has an open "op" ecosystem, and we directly apply these
 ideas to the design of MLIR, but generalize it much further.
 To make it easy to